Home

 Have you ever considered that your definition of success is not yours?
 That you are defined by a cultural definition of what success looks and feels like?

-Our current Western world view sees success as this shiny place with status, lots of money, the perfect career, a big title, big house, shiny car…the perfect spouse, kids in the right school…the perfect body…empires built, kings and queens of the world.
+Our current Western worldview sees success as this shiny place with status, lots of money, the perfect career, a big title, a big house, a shiny car, the perfect spouse, kids in the right school, the perfect body… empires built, kings and queens of the world.

 It’s worth spending time with people who do not let society define them…people like AJ Leon (check out the interview with him on this page), and Chris Guillebeau.
 The misfit and the non conformist have laid a path for all who want to embrace a full and rich life (and hence their own version of success) on their terms.
 They shun the usual path of big, bigger, biggest.
 Instead they go for art, generosity and genuine human connection.